bengott/meteor-avatar/README.md

   4. GitHub
   5. Instagram
   6. Gravatar, which will try to return an avatar matching the user's email address/hash.
 If it can't find one, then:
-    - If `Avatar.options.defaultType` is "image" and `Avatar.options.gravatarDefault` is valid, Gravatar will return a default image (e.g. an identicon).
+    - If `Avatar.options.fallbackType` is "default image" and `Avatar.options.gravatarDefault` is valid, Gravatar will return a default image (e.g. an identicon).
-    - If `Avatar.options.defaultType` is "image" and `Avatar.options.gravatarDefault` is invalid or undefined, Gravatar will return either the image referenced by `Avatar.options.defaultImageUrl` or the included default image.
+    - If `Avatar.options.fallbackType` is "default image" and `Avatar.options.gravatarDefault` is invalid or undefined, Gravatar will return either the image referenced by `Avatar.options.defaultImageUrl` or the included default image.
     - Else, Gravatar returns a 404 (Not Found) response, and...
   7. If no image can be retrieved, the user's initials will be shown.
   8. More to come...